Madurai: Transport

 The National Highways NH 7, NH 45B, NH 208 and NH 49 pass through Madurai.
 The state highways passing through the city are SH-32, SH-33 and SH-72, which connect various parts of Madurai district.
 Madurai is one of the seven circles of the Tamil Nadu State Highway network.
 Madurai is the headquarters of the Tamil Nadu State Transport Corporation (Madurai) and provides local and inter city bus transport across four districts namely Madurai, Dindigul, Theni, and Virudhunagar.
-Madurai has four major bus stands, namely, M.G.
-Ramachandran Mattuthavani Integrated Bus Terminus (MGRMBS), Arappalayam bus Terminus, Palanganatham and Periyar Bus stand.
+Madurai has three major bus stands, namely, M.G.
+Ramachandran Mattuthavani Integrated Bus Terminus (MGRMBS), Arappalayam Bus Terminus and Periyar Bus Stand.
 There are 12,754 registered three-wheeled vehicles i.e., auto rickshaws which are commercially available for renting within the city.
 Over the government operated city buses that are used for public transport, there are 236 registered private mini-buses that support local transportation.